mbloch/mapshaper/docs/development/label-tool-design.md

 `eventIsEnabled()`) need explicit entries for the new mode; it needs both drag (moving anchors and knots) and click (selecting and entering edit).

-### Proposed: the tool takes over positioning
+### The tool takes over positioning

-*Designed, not built.* The one thing `labels` still does that the label tool cannot is offset a label's text from a **fixed** anchor.
-The tool's drags move the anchor itself and the nine-position grid reaches nine places around it, so there is no way to nudge a name clear of the river it collides with.
+*Built.* The one thing `labels` did that the label tool could not was offset a label's text from a **fixed** anchor.
+The tool's drags moved the anchor itself and the nine-position grid reached nine places around it, so there was no way to nudge a name clear of the river it collided with.

 This lands alongside a reorganization of the panel into **Text**, **Icon**, **Label position** and **Saved styles** sections; only the position part is